CRPropa/CRPropa3/doc/pages/Basic-concepts.md

 of interactions that are projected to happen to the cosmic ray particle.

 ### Parallelization/Multiprocessing
-CPPropa 3 enables shared memory multiprocessing (using OpenMP).
+CRPropa 3 enables shared memory multiprocessing (using OpenMP).
 Thus, the distribution of workload among several computing units ("threads"), which share the same memory.
 Distributing the workload is trivial in cosmic-ray propagation as there is no